grimmer0125/d4c-queue/README.md

 #### Testing notes

 While testing this `d4c-queue` library, `babel-plugin-transform-typescript-metadata`, `emitDecoratorMetadata` are not needed.
 Also, explicitly `import 'reflect-metadata'` is needed when developing this library but using this library seems not (just need installation).
-It suppose that `D4C` already import it once and reflect-metadata is a singleton.
+The reason might be that `D4C` already import it once and reflect-metadata is a singleton.
 Anyway, please setup them if this library does not work after installation and try again.

 ## Usage example